 Not sorting first.
 You don't have to organize everything perfectly, but separating silver from copper and gold from everything else saves time and shows the dealer you've done a little homework.

-Cleaning coins.
-Never clean coins before bringing them in.
 Cleaning reduces collector value.
 A coin with original toning is almost always worth more than one that's been polished.
-Even if a coin looks dirty, leave it alone.

-Expecting retail prices.
-A coin shop is a business.
 We buy at wholesale and sell at retail.
-If a coin book says a Morgan dollar is "worth" $45, that's the retail price a collector might pay.
-The dealer needs room to make a profit, so the buy price will be lower.
-This isn't a trick.
-It's how every resale business works.
+If a coin book says a Morgan dollar is "worth" 45 dollars, that's the retail price a collector might pay.

 Assuming face value is all they're worth.
 We've had people almost spend pre-1965 silver quarters at a gas station.
 Those quarters contain real silver and are worth many times their 25-cent face value.